Some people may have told you that cold email is dead.

 After reading about what it takes to build a good cold email strategy, you may be feeling a little overwhelmed.

 But don’t worry!
-There are plenty of tools out there to help you find prospects, verify their emails, automate your follow-ups, and track analytics in just a few steps.
+There is plenty of cold email software out there to help you find prospects, verify their emails, automate your follow-ups, and track analytics in just a few steps.

 Here are some of our favorites: